kristianmandrup/json-schema-to-es-mapping/Readme.md

 - geo_point (soon)
 - ip (soon)

-Note: The most feature complete version can currently be found in the [tests](https://github.com/kristianmandrup/json-schema-to-es-mapping/tree/tests) branch.
-It is almost complete.
+Note: The most feature complete version can currently be found in the [to-ts](https://github.com/kristianmandrup/json-schema-to-es-mapping/commits/to-ts) branch.
+This branch is almost complete.
+It has unit test coverage of most of the functionality, includes initial support for complex schema types (such as `anyOf` a list of types) and the code has been converted to TypeScript.

 Please help with the finishing touches so it can be released if you want or need these extra mappings and other features.

 ### Numeric